fraser125/HiFiveInventor/README.md

 * Create a security system

 ## Original Blockly Programs
+"Rover Adventure" Not sure what number, uses Accelerometer
 1. The Wayward World - Use the compass to display a green arrow when the kit is oriented to the north or a red cross in the other cases.
 2. A New Tool -
 3. Musica Stellarum -